astrohackerx/AtomID/whitepaper.md

 Our project began as a ATOM meme token, but behind it lies the most powerful crypto narrative ever written, one that traces back to Satoshi himself.
 We are the first and only to uncover and revive the hidden “Atom” buried within Bitcoin’s early code.
 A forgotten concept of identity through sacrifice.

 Now, with the speed and Solana technologies, we are bringing Satoshi’s lost experiment and  his dream of digital souls to life, fully on-chain.
 Meet Lost Bitcoin Layer protocol.
-Meet AtomID - Solana's soul.
+Meet AtomID - Cypherpunk's Soul on Solana.

 ## Architecture: Structure of the Lost Bitcoin Layer